Juli2017/PopulationChange/README.md

-# PopulationChange
+# Leaving the Silicon Valley
-Trends in SMC population
+Trends in Migration for San Mateo and surrounding counties
 link: https://juli2017.github.io/PopulationChange/

 # Migration Patterns are Rapidly Changing